How to Attract Top Talent: Proven Strategies to Boost Your Talent Pool

 Invest More in Training, Salaries, and Perks

-A combination of fewer professionals in the job market and more demand from employers has caught businesses off-guard.
+A combination of fewer top-tier professionals in the job market and more demand from employers has caught businesses off-guard.
 There are fewer workers in other generations compared to the baby boomer generation and, as they retire, there aren’t enough candidates to replace vacancies.
 The gig economy is also strangling candidate pools.
-With a large demand for candidates, staying competitive in the market through training, education, salaries, and other incentives is more important than ever.
+With a large demand for these candidates, staying competitive in the market through training, education, salaries, and other initiatives is more important than ever.

 • Implementing work-life balance policies such as flexible work, remote and hybrid work, 4-day work weeks, etc. Our Talent team has seen the negative impact on applicant numbers when employers are not willing to consider flexible options.